Saquibtechlotraining/Skytrax_Airlines_Project/README.md

 ## Project Overview
     Background
     Objective

-    Key Components
+#### ➡ Background -

-Background - In today's rapidly evolving airline industry, customer feedback plays a pivotal role in shaping business strategies.
+In today's rapidly evolving airline industry, customer feedback plays a pivotal role in shaping business strategies.
 This project centers around harnessing the power of data by collecting and analyzing airline reviews from Skytrax, a leading source of passenger opinions and reviews for airlines worldwide.

+#### ➡ Objective -
-Objective - The primary objective of our project is to extract meaningful insights from daily airline reviews, enabling airlines to make data-driven decisions to enhance customer satisfaction, optimize services, and stay competitive in the market.
+The primary objective of our project is to extract meaningful insights from daily airline reviews, enabling airlines to make data-driven decisions to enhance customer satisfaction, optimize services, and stay competitive in the market.

-Key Components - The Skytrax Airline Reviews Analysis Pipeline comprises four crucial stages: data collection, data storage, data processing, and insights generation.
-Each stage is meticulously designed to ensure the accuracy, integrity, and reliability of the extracted information.

 ## Skytrax Airlines Project Piplines:-
+➡ Each stage is meticulously designed to ensure the accuracy, integrity, and reliability of the extracted information.
 ### Pipeline 1: Data Collection Pipeline
 #### ① Task: Collecting airlines data from Skytrax.
 #### ② Components: